thoree/dviapp/README.md

 ## File formats for input

--   RData, on format as for the uilt in data
+-   RData, on format as for the built in data
 -   Familias file (not likely to be fully implemented)

 ## Functionality

--   Blind search Performed PM data.
+-   IBD estimates.
+Performed on PM data.
 LR gives test for estimated relationship as given by k-s to pedigree relationship (unrelated) given by kappa-s
+-   Exclusion Counts number of exclusions for PM sample
+-   Pairwise LR comparing pm sample in MP position to unrelated
+-   Joint.
+Also called `global`
+-   Posterior.
+For each pm sample with flat prior